JAYKRISHNAN/AVL-Tree-Visualizer-in-React/README.md

 ## Deployment

-- run `npm run build` to deploy the latest version to githib pages of the repository
+- run `npm run predeploy` and `npm run deploy` to deploy the latest version to Github pages of the repository

 ## To Do